1)

 Your grants (permission to access one or both of those tables) is via a role.
 In PL/SQL stored objects, roles are automatically disabled.
 You MUST have DIRECT grants on the object to the user compiling the procedure.

-Is it possible in oracle to copy data ( tables ) from one tablespace to another without using export/import ?
+copy data ( tables ) from one tablespace to another without using export/import

 eg. User A - default tablespace A - table A